 The Kinesiology and Social Work departments have a special dual degree program for students interested in combining kinesiology and social work.
 Applicants can apply if they meet the application requirements for both programs.
 Dual degree applicants may be accepted to the dual degree program, or to the M.S.W. program or the M.S. in kinesiology program only.
 For additional information on the program, please visit the Social Work and Kinesiology dual degree web page.

-Bridge Master’s students begin their UNH studies by taking a series of English as a Second Language courses, followed by the TOEFL test.
-After passing the TOEFL with a minimum score of 80 or higher (IBT format), students can then enroll in graduate-level courses towards their master’s degree.
-For more information about our Bridge Program please contact the Graduate School directly.
+Bridge Master’s students begin their UNH studies by taking a combination of English as a Second Language (ESL) or Undergraduate courses and their graduate courses.
+Once Bridge students pass their pre-requisite courses, they will be fully enrolled in their graduate program.
+For more information about our Bridge Program please visit the Bridge Programs page or contact the Graduate School directly.

 Earth, Oceans, and Space (EOS) Interdisciplinary Study and Research